katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 But the types you create work well enough, the compiler will help you, and reflection will also work properly.
-Even with the same kind, different types will have different **rtype** pointers associated with them, even different size in the struct case, but it is a interesting detail that I tought it was worth mentioning.
+Even with the same kind, different types will have different **rtype** pointers associated with them, even different size in the struct case, but it is a interesting detail that I thought it was worth mentioning.

 Well, now we can go back to hacking the type system.